renataberoli/bug_catcher/README.md

 ### About the project
 This project is a Pet-project that I created to learn more about the Django framework.
-Bug catcher is an issue tracker that aims to simplicity and be useful for small teams that use or not agile methodologies.
+Bug catcher is an issue tracker that that aims to simplify and be of better use for small teams, despite agile methodologies usage.

 #### Sketch

-The sketch is the most basic structure I design in the project.
-Therefore, it's an excellent opportunity to put the ideas on the paper and start some initial tests.
-Also, working as a developer, I use the sketch to understand the information architecture and draw the models I need to create for my system.
+The sketch is the most basic structure I designed within the project.
+Therefore, it's an excellent opportunity to put the ideas on paper and start initial tests.
+Also, working as a developer, I use the sketch to understand structures of information and draw the models I need in order to create my system.

 ![Sketch](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/sketchs.png?raw=true)

 #### The solution
-After sketching the interfaces and the system architecture, I went to the code to translate my sketch into an interface with Bootstrap patterns.
+After sketching the interfaces and the system architecture, I translate my sketch into a coding interface with Bootstrap patterns.

 ![Desktop](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/bug%20catcher%20desktop%20mock.png?raw=true)

-#### Layout responsive
+#### Responsive layout
-My main idea for the project is a desktop system, but I was careful to keep all the interfaces responsible, as most of the web accesses are from mobile devices.
+My main objective for the project is creating a desktop system.
+I was careful to keep all the interfaces responsible, as most of the web accesses are from mobile devices.

 ![Mobile](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/mobile%20mock%20bc.png?raw=true)